CrazeSliit/CrazeSliit/README.md

 ## 🚀 About Me

 Hey there!
-I'm **Praveen Kavindu**, a passionate Software Engineering student at Plymouth University, bringing ideas to life through code!
+I'm **Tharindu Chamuditha**, a passionate Software Engineering student at Plymouth University, bringing ideas to life through code!
 Driven by curiosity, I push tech's boundaries, from sleek web apps to immersive mobile and game experiences.
 As a UI/UX enthusiast, I believe design enhances user experiences.
 Let's build something great together! 🚀

 <details>
   <summary><b>More About Me</b></summary>